 When experimenting before that day to try it out, we made Birthday Cake Mix – the one with the sprinkles in it, Lemon – which was really good, and you can do any flavor that a cake mix comes in.

-One word of caution, we had to use spray release (like Pam) for the Red Velvet and Chocolate before making waffle.
-It could have been my waffle irons.
+One word of caution, we had to use spray release (like Pam) for the Red Velvet and Chocolate before making waffles with those particular batters.
+It could have been my waffle irons…not sure.

 To go along with the waffles I had –